CryptoTracker-Platzi-Master/Frontend/README.md

 ## Home

-In our Home you will find the navigation menu where you can log in or Sign Up depending on the case, description of the app and our team.
+In our Home you will find the navigation menu where you can log In or Sign Up depending on the case, description of the app and our team.
 <br/>
 <br/>